cortl0/binary_neurons_network/README.md

 ## Example projects for BNN
 - [./src/examples/minimal/](../master/src/examples/minimal/) - Contains minimal project
-- [./src/examples/web/](../master/src/examples/web/) - The input to the brain is a picture from the browser, and the output is the movement of the gaze of the brain.
+- [./src/examples/web/](../master/src/examples/web/) - (support is suspended) The input to the brain is a picture from the browser, and the output is the movement of the gaze of the brain.
 QT Creator is required
 - https://github.com/cortl0/device - The practical implementation of a physical device with the binary neurons
 - https://github.com/cortl0/device_3d - Testing the BNN in 3d world

 ## Author
 Ilya Shishkin
-e-mail: cortl@8iter.ru
+e-mail: cortl@yandex.ru

 ## Achievements
 - The first mention of BNN in the literature: